Pedestrian Accidents Claims & Pedestrian Accident Compensation

-If you or a loved one has been involved in a pedestrian accident, you may be able to make a claim for compensation.
+If you or a loved one has been injured by a road vehicle whilst walking on the pavement or crossing a road you will be rightly entitled to make a claim for injury compensation.

 About Pedestrian Accidents